 The DECADE Elite has been designed for maximum functionality and ease of use.
-The control of ECD parameters is such that without reading this chapter, it should be possible to operate the detector.
+The control of ECD parameters via the keyboard & LCD display (DECADE Elite only) is such that without reading this chapter, it should be possible to operate the detector.
 This chapter is intended as a reference guide in case questions arise during operation.

 The information shown in the numerous screens is presented in alphabetical order.
 For each item an explanation is given, together with the item's nature and the screen(s) of appearance.
 The nature of an item can be: